Term of the Moment

 What and Where

 Machine language tells the computer what to do and where to do it.
-When a programmer writes TOTAL = TOTAL + SUBTOTAL, that statement is converted into a machine instruction that tells the computer to add the contents of the two areas of RAM where TOTAL and SUBTOTAL are stored and put the result in TOTAL.
+For example, when a programmer writes TOTAL = TOTAL + SUBTOTAL, that statement is converted into a machine instruction that tells the computer to add the contents of specific bytes in memory where TOTAL and SUBTOTAL are stored and put the result in TOTAL.

 Logical vs. Physical

-A programmer deals with data logically, "add this, subtract that," but the computer must be told precisely which RAM locations this and that are located.
+A programmer deals with data logically, "add this, subtract that," but the computer must be told precisely which memory locations this and that are located.